cammdu/crystal-toolbox/README.md

 4. Reconstructing in xds & Meerkat
 -  reconstruction code + showing code
 5. DIALS
-6. Mdx2
-7. NeXpy
-8. Making a mask in Python and applying it to the dataset
+6. Making a mask in Python and applying it to the dataset
+7. Mdx2
+- NeXpy
-9. Making a mask in Mdx2 and applying it to the dataset
+- Making a mask in Mdx2 and applying it to the dataset
+- Plotting rocking curves
 8. Altering .h5 files to NexusFormat
-9.